-The Appeals Panel will consist of two faculty members and one student from the Academic Integrity Policy Committee (see Academic Integrity Policy Committee section above).
+The Appeals Panel will consist of two faculty members and one student from the Academic Integrity and Appeals Committee (see Section 1.26).
 The student member should be of the same status (undergraduate or graduate) as the student bringing the appeal.
 The Appeals Panel will conduct whatever investigation it deems necessary and determine a date for a hearing.
 The chair of the Appeals Panel will notify the student of the date of the hearing.
-The hearing will follow the guidelines set forth in the CBPA Faculty Handbook.
+The hearing will follow the guidelines in Appendix B of the faculty handbook.
 The Panel will make a written recommendation to the Dean regarding the disposition of the complaint.
-The Dean will review the recommendations of the Appeals Panel and provide a written conclusion to the student and the faculty member/administrator.
-This ends the grievance procedure within the College of Business and Public Administration.
-Any further appeal must be taken to the Provost of the University.
+The Dean will review the recommendations of the Appeals Panel and provide a written conclusion to the student and the instructor.
+The Dean's decision is considered final.